akkartik/mu/Readme.md

   and an integer `n`

   Allocates a contiguous range of memory that is guaranteed to be exclusively available to the caller.
-Returns the starting address to the range in `EAX`.
+Returns the starting address to the range in `eax`.

   An allocation descriptor tracks allocated vs available addresses in some contiguous range of memory.
 The int specifies the number of bytes to allocate.